Fighting for Trash Free Seas®

 In March 2022, the international community under the United Nations Environmental Assembly (UNEA) agreed to a resolution named: “End plastic pollution: Toward an internationally legally binding instrument,” which represents the first major global effort to address the plastic pollution crisis.
 This historic resolution is a triumph and the first major step in addressing the plastic pollution crisis.

 There are many considerations that will go into the development of this agreement.
-Ocean Conservancy, as a leader on international efforts to combat ocean plastics, is working with governments and other key stakeholders to ensure the agreement addresses the full lifecycle of plastics.
-Read our paper on what the ocean needs from a global plastics treaty.
+Ocean Conservancy, as a leader on international efforts to combat ocean plastics, is working with governments and other key collaborators to ensure the agreement addresses the full lifecycle of plastics.

 We believe that an effective agreement should include the crucial policies and considerations listed below: